ECOLS-research-group/Depression_BERT_Autoencoder/README.md

-# Depression Detection using BERT and Autoencoder
+# Depression Detection using BERT on Social Media Platforms

 This repository contains code for detecting depression through social media posts using BERT for feature extraction and an autoencoder for dimensionality reduction.